pughlab/MEDIPIPE/README.md

 ## Installation
 1) Make sure that you have a Conda-based Python3 distribution(e.g.,the [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).
-The installation of [Mamba](https://github.com/mamba-org/mamba) is also recommended since it is better at handling environments and installations:
+The installation of [Mamba](https://github.com/mamba-org/mamba) is also recommended:

 	```bash
 	$ conda install -n base -c conda-forge mamba